mpanderas/hello-world/README.md

 some more changes to the file done via Atom

 and more lines of text

+and even more added online (does fetch work this way?)